-Why not turn your hand to making curtains yourself it’s not as difficult as you think, or you can opt for ready-made curtains which reflect the latest seasonal colours or prints and can be a much more economical solution, allowing a more regular change of windows treatments.
+Why not turn your hand to making curtains yourself it’s not as difficult as you think.
+Or you can opt for ready-made curtains which reflect the latest seasonal colours or prints and can be a much more economical solution, allowing a more regular change of windows treatment ideas.

-Most ready-made curtains will come in standard sizes and if they are unlined allow you to adjust the lengths; all stores that sell curtains or fabric can advise on sizing and suitability of fittings, so as long as you have the basic measurements you can get started right away.
+Most ready-made curtain ideas will come in standard sizes and if they are unlined allow you to adjust the lengths; all stores that sell curtains or fabric can advise on sizing and suitability of fittings, so as long as you have the basic measurements you can get started right away.

 - Tape measure